-Land of smiles, oceans of wonderThe Kingdom of Thailand is stunning.
+Land of smiles, ocean of wonder; the Kingdom of Thailand is stunning.
 With impressive jungle covered mountains, gorgeous beaches and tropical islands, national parks, wildlife and ancient cities, this country offers a huge diversity, not just in the landscape but also in the people, food, traditions and festivals.

 The remote North offers a truly unique expedition with trekking, bamboo rafting down mountain rivers, temples and the ethnic diversity of hillside tribes.

-Chiang Mai - Start here with a trip to one of many “Wats” – or Buddhist temples.
+Chiang Mai - start here with a trip to one of many “Wats” – or Buddhist temples.
 Go up into the mountains to see Wat Doisutuep, a golden temple built in the 14th century by the King after a white elephant found the site which had been depicted in a dream.
 Visit the various indigenous hilltribe villages, take treks on elephants or go bamboo river rafting.
 Don’t miss the night bazaar in downtown.
 Great for shoppers looking for handmade baskets, beautiful embroidery and more.

 Gulf of Thailand

 In the Gulf of Thailand around 42 islands make up a National Marine Park, located just northwest of Samui.
 Geographically different, this fascinating group of islands have spectacular limestone formations, caves, lagoons and beautiful beaches.
 Many islands are uninhabited with bays and colorful coral formations.
 Other islands rise from the sea as dramatic walls of rock hundreds of meters high.
 Besides the many small coves and secluded beaches, erosion has shaped some interesting formations which give some of the islands their names, such as ‘Sleeping Cow Island’ and ‘Three Pillar Island’.
 Accessible on day trips by boat.